Diptonil/raging-coffee/README.md

 ## Recommended Resources

 - <a href="https://google.github.io/styleguide/javaguide.html"><b>The Google Java Style-Guide</b></a>: Go through the documentation to understand the the correct way to write Java code.
+- <a href="https://spring.io/guides"><b>Spring Guides</b></a>: Official documentations to learn the Spring framework by choosing one of the three learning patterns: Quickly get started, learn topic-wise or learn in-depth by making cohesive projects.

 <p align="right">(<a href="#top">Top</a>)</p>